Written by Nupur Jena

 Chilled Somen is a refreshing summer dish enjoyed by everyone in Japan.
 Would you like to try making cold somen at home?
 Let us introduce to you the ingredients and recipe to make a delicious somen dish for yourself.

-Summers in Japan are humid.
-Traveling around in such weather could make one yearn for some relaxing and cold dishes.
+Summers in Japan are hot and humid.
+Traveling or movement during such weather could make one yearn for some relaxing and cold dishes.
 Chilled somen is a traditional Japanese meal that may be an unusual noodle dish for some, as it is served cold.

 In Japan, there are many varieties of chilled noodle dishes and somen, which are dried thin noodles, is just one of them.
 Japanese summers are so hot and humid that one often loses their appetite by the end of the day, but cold somen is very nice and easy to eat.
 Adults like it, but kids like it even more because it is tasty and fun to eat.
 Noodles in ice water are the children’s summer favorite.